-Kiawah Partners and the Kiawah Island Community Association (KICA) have negotiated a trade involving land on and around Kiawah Island.
-The proposal is to exchange a 4.6-acre oceanfront parcel, roughly adjacent to the Beachwalker County Park, for two fingers of land extending on the left of the entrance road into the marsh of the Kiawah River.
+Kiawah Partners and the Kiawah Island Community Association (KICA) negotiated a trade involving land on and around Kiawah Island.
+The proposal was to exchange a 4.6-acre oceanfront parcel, roughly adjacent to the Beachwalker County Park, for two fingers of land extending on the left of the entrance road into the marsh of the Kiawah River.
 These are the first two fingers of high land after you cross the bridge.
-There’s also a proposed option to buy another finger nearby.
+This exchange also included a proposed option to buy another finger nearby.

-The Kiawah Conservancy supports the swap because of their interest in protecting the entrance of Kiawah from visual blight they feel would result from the potential development of the two swap parcels.
+The Kiawah Conservancy supported the swap because of their interest in protecting the entrance of Kiawah from visual blight they feel would result from the potential development of the two swap parcels.

-Dick Fishburn, with the Conservancy, has explained their rationale for supporting the swap.
-Dick has emphasized that the Conservancy does not view this proposal as having anything to do with Captain Sams Spit.
-Rather, he has noted, it is about protecting the entrance to the island along the Kiawah Parkway.
+Dick Fishburn, with the Conservancy, explained their rationale for supporting the swap.
+Dick emphasized that the Conservancy did not view this proposal as having anything to do with Captain Sams Spit.
+Rather, he noted, it was about protecting the entrance to the island along the Kiawah Parkway.
 Dick suggested that the League read the letter from Mayor Craig Weaver and frame our response in light of Mayor Weaver’s explanation of the Town’s supportive position.

 The first point we would like to make is that we have the deepest respect for the work and time the Conservancy members have put into this proposal.
-However, after our conversation with Dick and other Conservancy members, after reviewing all available information on the proposal, and after reading Mayor Weaver’s letter, we would like to let you know that we feel confident that the swap is not in the best interest of the island or the environment.
+However, after our conversation with Dick and other Conservancy members, after reviewing all available information on the proposal, and after reading Mayor Weaver’s letter, we let our members know that we felt confident that the swap was not necessarily in the best interest of the island or the environment.

 The following is how we came to this conclusion:

 - Threats to the oceanfront parcel.
 As Mayor Weaver states in his letter, the property can be developed at 12 units per acre under the current zoning.
 We have been told that the DHEC/OCRM baseline prevents development on all but about 1.7 acres.
-The baseline will be reset shortly and no one knows exactly where it will be located.
 But under Mayor Weaver’s analysis, about 20 units could be constructed on the property.
 In this ephemeral area around the neck of the Spit, this is a massive amount of development.
 The Timbers complex next door is probably a good point of comparison.